SamZhengzb/Booster/README.md

  + A generalized accelerator architecture, called Booster.
 It consists of a buffer part and a computational part.
 The buffer module is used to configure the parameters of the network model, and the user can directly deploy different CNN network models by configuring the parameters of the network model and instructions describing the model structure to the parameter buffer and instruction buffer of the accelerator system.

- + High utilization PE unit design, which can realize 3 different types of convolutional computation, including standard convolution, deep convolution, and point convolution
+ + High utilization PE unit design, which can realize 3 different types of convolutional computation, including standard convolution, deepwise convolution, and pointwise convolution.
 Software and hardware co-design based on quantization-aware training (INT8, W8A8)

 - Support operators
   + Standard Convolution、Depthwise Convolution、Pointwise Convolution